 Student Reflections

-Students from previous iterations of CAT 3CE, the second part of the Community-Engaged Honors Program's three-course sequence, speak about their experiences in the class.
+Students from previous cohorts of the Community-Engaged Honors Program speak about their experiences in the program!

 Questions?